|Product / Service||CADBURY CELEBRATIONS|

 |Chintan Thakkar||Country Boyz Films||Producer|

 The campaign was the first ever truly hyper-localised work, which was relevant to each targeted individual promoting the local stores in their very own locality.
 These thousands of customised versions of the same ad were immediately relevant for the specific targeted individual using their geo location.
 This tech-innovation utilised the digital media platforms like never before achieving mass media numbers while being uniquely relevant for individual viewing these targeted ads.
 This was a media-tech innovation that has opened up channels to reach customers with utmost effectiveness.
 The media deployment that resulted in 35 million impressions was a landmark achievement.

 Diwali is the festival of lights.
 But last year the pandemic adversely affected the economy, dampening the festivities.
-The brief was to create a campaign which promotes Cadbury's brand message of generosity during the festival of Diwali.
-The objective was to create a campaign that showcased generosity in action and also enabled our consumers to practice it.
+The brief was to create a campaign which promotes the brand's message of generosity during the festival of Diwali.
+The objective was to create a campaign that showcased generosity in action.

-We had a gem of an idea.
-The challenge was to work out the mechanics and execute it the way we imagined.
-We tracked down local businesses and small stores across each pin codes in our priority markets.
 As the pandemic had hit urban metros more strongly than the rural parts of India, we focused on targeting urban Indian families in the top metros.
 Diwali being India's biggest festival is celebrated by all members of the family together, so we were targeting consumers across age groups with our video which showed the stores around their location.
 The second challenge was the media deployment and where to reach our consumers.
 As the idea was location and tech specific the platforms of Facebook & YouTube helped drive this hyper local data driven campaign to a large set of audience.
-The small stores in the ad changed based on =where the ad was being viewed.
+The small stores in the ad changed based on where the ad was being viewed.
 A person viewing the ad in Pune would be guided to small stores in Pune, in their vicinity.
 Similarly, for a person in Mumbai or Delhi.
-All being urged to support the local stores around them for Diwali.

 By customising the Cadbury Diwali ad to feature the names of the stores present in and around the location of the viewer of the ad.
 Thus a person residing in some part of Delhi, would see the names of the stores within a 2km radius around their vicinity.
 Likewise for a person residing in Pune, Mumbai, Bangalore or Kolkata would see the shops in and around their location.
 This was made possible by geo-targeting over 260+ pin codes, making a bank of all the stores located in these pin-codes across Mumbai, Pune, Delhi, Lucknow, jaipur, Ahemdabad and Chandigarh and using an algorithm that captured the nearby jeweller, optician, apparel store, a general store and featured them in the ad alongside the local store from where you could pick a box of Cadbury as well.
 Thereby reminding everyone to support their local stores during the hard times.